 In unsupervised learning the algorithms are not given any labeled data but instead the goal is to find patterns and relationships that are hidden in the input data.
 The algorithms learn such patterns by modeling the underlying structure and the distribution of data.

-More formally, As compared to Supervised learning where a response variable y is present, in unsupervised learning, there is no response variable y to predict.
-Thus, there is no explicit mapping from the feature space X to the target Y. Instead the goal is to automatically learn patterns and associations that are hidden in the data.
+In comparison to supervised learning where a response variable y is present, in unsupervised learning, there is no response variable y to predict.
+Thus, there is no function that maps the feature space X to a target variable y.
+Instead the goal is to automatically learn hidden patterns and intrinsic structures in the data.

 Unsupervised learning can be broadly classified into three categories:

 Example: Customer segmentation based on users’ purchase history, wage and demographic information.
 The generated clusters will only inform whether a particular group of people belong together or not.
 It will not tell if a particular group is a preferred group or not.

 Anomaly Detection: also known as outlier detection, is the process of identifying items or events in a dataset that deviate significantly from the majority of the data.

 Example: Fraud detection – detecting if there is an unusual pattern in financial transactions